Detailed guides to painful problems, treatments & more

 Photo of the left side of a man’s upper back, shoulder, and neck, with a bright blue ultrasound wand being applied to the back of his shoulder.

-Although ultrasound is almost certainly useful for some patients, some of the time, it is not a reliable or evidence-based therapy, and enjoys far more credibility than it deserves.
+Although ultrasound and shockwave therapy are almost certainly useful for some patients, some of the time, they are not evidence-based therapies, and enjoy far more credibility than they deserve.

 I do not like the principle of using magic machines to treat.